 As far as exploring Asia goes, the significantly slower pace of life here makes for a more leisurely travel experience.
 Adam's Peak, Sri Lanka's 2,243-metre-high mountain, is considered a place of spiritual pilgrimage, owing to the scared footprint found at its peak.

-Discover the history, cultural highlights and scenic beauty of this tear-shaped island.
-Including visits to the local markets and the archeological marvel of Polonnaruwa.
+Discover the history, cultural highlights and scenic beauty of this tear-shaped island, including visits to the local markets and the archeological marvel of Polonnaruwa.
+Stay in luxury in the misty hills of Nuwara Eliya, savour the freshest tea possible during a plantation visit and take in the wondrous mountain ranges from the Mahaweli Reach Hotel.

 Locals to the island, which is fondly referred to as the 'Pearl of the Indian Ocean', are avid followers of cricket and rugby, although volleyball is actually the national sport.
 Given its turbulent history of multiple invasions, Sri Lankan culture and cuisine benefits from having a unique mix of Arabian, British, Malaysian, Indian, Portuguese and Dutch influences.